Dr Stefan Skrimshire

 I provide teaching in both TRS (with a focus on religion and politics, political theology, religion and public life) and Philosophy (existentialism and phenomenology, continental philosophy, occasionally ethics).
 I also offer Masters tuition in those areas, and welcome students interested in the points of cross-over!

-I am supervising the following PhD Students:
+I am currently supervising the following PhD Students:

 - Cecilia Tricker-Walsh (WRoCAH) – Theories of Loss in Cultural Representations of Extinction